zakirsajib/gatsby-starter-delog/_data/blog/2020-05-23-extraction.md

 path: /extraction
 date: 2020-05-23T15:39:52.568Z
 title: Extraction
-tags: ["Hollywood", "Action", "Netflix"]
-metaDescription: >-
-  **Extraction**is a 2020 American action-thriller film directed by Sam Hargrave (in his feature debut) and written by Joe Russo, based on the graphic novel Ciudad by Ande Parks, Joe Russo, Anthony Russo, Fernando León González, and Eric Skillman.
+metaDescription: "**Extraction**is a 2020 American action-thriller film directed by Sam Hargrave (in his feature debut) and written by Joe Russo, based on the graphic novel Ciudad by Ande Parks, Joe Russo, Anthony Russo, Fernando León González, and Eric Skillman."
+tags:
+  - Hollywood
+  - Action
+  - Netflix
+categories: Movie
 thumbnail: /assets/extraction_netflix_xlg.jpg
 ---
 **Extraction**is a 2020 American action-thriller film directed by Sam Hargrave (in his feature debut) and written by Joe Russo, based on the graphic novel Ciudad by Ande Parks, Joe Russo, Anthony Russo, Fernando León González, and Eric Skillman.